 Having a storable food supply is becoming no longer an option, but appears to becoming a survival necessity.

-Even if the forecasts are wrong about inflation, there’s no harm in being prepared.
+Inflation is no longer a prediction for the future… it’s here today and there’s no harm in being prepared.
 You don’t want to be the person holding up a sign looking for help or standing in a government food line.
 Rather, be the person with a life raft.

 THINGS TO CONSIDER IN CASE OF EMERGENCY